fastapi/fastapi/docs/en/docs/async.md

 ## `async` and `await`

-Modern versions of Python have a very intuitive way to define asynchronous code.
-This makes it look just like normal "sequential" code and do the "awaiting" for you at the right moments.
+Modern versions of Python have an intuitive way to define asynchronous code by making it look just like normal "sequential" code and do the "awaiting" for you at the right moments.

-When there is an operation that will require waiting before giving the results and has support for these new Python features, you can code it like:
+When there is a process that requires waiting before giving the results:

 ```Python
 burgers = await get_burgers(2)
 ```

 The key here is the `await`.
-It tells Python that it has to wait ⏸ for `get_burgers(2)` to finish doing its thing 🕙 before storing the results in `burgers`.
-With that, Python will know that it can go and do something else 🔀 ⏯ in the meanwhile (like receiving another request).
+It tells Python that it has to wait for `get_burgers(2)` to finish doing its thing before storing the results in `burgers`.
+With that, Python will know that it can go and do something else in the meanwhile (like receiving another request).

-For `await` to work, it has to be inside a function that supports this asynchronicity.
-To do that, you just declare it with `async def`:
+However, for `await` to work, it has to be inside a function that supports this asynchronicity.
+To do that, declare it with `async def`:

 ```Python hl_lines="1"
 async def get_burgers(number: int):